 The Consult Service provides a safe and judgment-free space for confidential appointments to help caregivers make informed decisions.
 To book a confidential phone call with a SickKids clinician please visit: https://www.sickkids.ca/vaccineconsult

 It’s normal to have questions about the vaccine.
 It’s important to have conversations with children and seek out reputable sources of information for answers.
-You and your child are also encouraged to talk to your health care provider or contact your local public health unit if you have questions about the vaccine.
+You and your child are also encouraged to talk to your health care provider, like your family doctor, or contact your local public health unit if you have questions about the vaccine.